makenowjust-labs/parsers/README.md

-# miniparse
+# scala-labo-miniparse

-> A minimal & fast parser combinator library for Scala
+> A minimal & fast parser combinator library for Scala.

 ## License